-The stay-at-home order for the state of Kansas is expired on May 3rd.
-Johnson County, Kansas had extended it’s stay-at-home order through May 10th.
-While the county and state progress through the four phases for reopening, Get Smarter Prep can:
+The stay-at-home order for the state of Kansas expired on May 3rd.
+Johnson County, Kansas had extended it’s stay-at-home order through May 11th.
+While the county and state has progressed through the four phases for reopening, Get Smarter Prep has:

-- Host tutoring sessions and classes virtually via GoToMeeting: Each Tutor will send invites directly to their students
+- Hosted tutoring sessions and classes virtually via GoToMeeting.
+Each Tutor will send invites directly to their students

-- Virtually proctor at-home practice tests, both for incoming students as well as for our currently enrolled students
+- Virtually proctored at-home practice tests, both for incoming students as well as for our currently enrolled students

-- Disinfect all hard surfaces between meetings with students
+- Disinfect all solid surfaces between meetings with students

 - Encourage students to wash their hands before/after the session

-- Encourage students to wear a mask (masks will not be provided by GSP) – UPDATED – see 7/2 below
+- Students required to wear a mask (masks will not be provided by GSP) – UPDATED – see 7/2 below

 - Maintain physical distance between students and instructors